hashmi-shihab/TestLaravel/README.md

 # TestLaravel
-This is a laravel testing app.
-Built with laravel 5.8 (auth) and integrated with admin lte
+ This is a test Apllication of laravel.
+Which is built with laravel 5.8 and integrated with admin lte.